muskaankumar/goals-gone-wild/README.md

-# PPA — Persistence, Permission and Accountability
+# For goals gone wild paper

 A measurement harness and results pipeline for studying whether LLM agents cross authorization boundaries under goal pressure after a rejection, and whether they